GuidanceMantras/GuidanceMantras/README.md

 - SP road in Bengaluru : cheap second hand books and new ones
 - Chikkpete in Bengaluru: cheap clothes
 - Shriram pura and cubbonpete in Bengaluru : branded clothes for less money

+### Residential Property Buying
+- Never ever be in FOMO, while making a decision to buy any residential property
+- Make proper decision based on information gathered, your knowledge and your time and patience
+- Calculate ROI, not just property buying with money
+- If it is for personal use, you might need to consider lots of things such as locality, surrounding, connectivity, amenities and lifestyle, travel to workspace

+### Commercial Property Buying
+- Never ever be in FOMO, while making a decision to buy any residential property
+- Make proper decision based on information gathered, your knowledge and your time and patience
+- Make sure that your investment worth for long time, not just for short term
+- Calculate ROI, not just property buying with money

 ### Payment
 - Never pay full amount to any buying such as electronics(phone, laptop, cars and so on), clothes,